-Treasury's Mnuchin fails to meet deadline to hand over Trump tax returns
+Treasury's Mnuchin misses congressional deadline to hand over Trump tax returns

 “If they do not comply with that (subpoena), a legal battle will begin to defend the right of oversight in Congress,” she said.

-But his former personal lawyer, Michael Cohen, told a House panel in February that he does not believe Trump’s taxes are under audit.
-Cohen said the president feared that releasing his returns could lead to an audit and IRS tax penalties.

-Reporting by David Morgan; additional reporting by Makini Brice and Jan Wolfe; editing by Susan Heavey and Bill Berkrot
+Reporting by David Morgan; Additional reporting by Makini Brice and Jan Wolfe; Editing by Bill Berkrot and Peter Cooney